pnpm/pnpm/docs/vs-npm.md

 _(This article is a stub. you can help by expanding it.)_

+## npm3's flat tree

+npm now maintains a [flattened dependency tree](https://github.com/npm/npm/issues/6912) as of version 3.
+This leads to less disk space bloat, with a messy `node_modules` directory as a side effect.

+On the other hand, pnpm manages `node_modules` as an addressable storage in its [store layout](store-layout.md).
+This nets you the benefits of less disk space usage, while keeping your `node_modules` clean.

 ## Will pnpm replace npm?

 **No!** pnpm is not a _replacement_ for npm; rather, think of it as a _supplement_ to npm.
 It's simply a rewrite of the `npm install` command that uses an alternate way to store your modules.
 It won't reimplement other things npm is used for (publishing, node_modules management, and so on).